-- generic a priori information describes features of and relations between aspects that holds invariably for a defender, such as the available attack tools and protection tools and their capabilities, which do not depend on the exact software to be protected; - a priori use case information describes features of and relations between the application, its assets, and their security requirements; - a posteriori information describes features of and relations between a concrete application and its assets, applicable protections, and possible attacks on protected and unprotected versions.
+- Generic a priori information describes features of and relations between aspects that holds invariably for a defender, such as the available attack tools and protection tools and their capabilities, which do not depend on the exact software to be protected; - A priori use case information describes features of and relations between the application, its assets, and their security requirements; - A posteriori information describes features of and relations between a concrete application and its assets, applicable protections, and possible attacks on protected and unprotected versions.
 This is mostly information that can be inferred from the two other forms of information.

 The scope of our model is currently limited to software-only protections.
-We exclude protections that depend on advanced hardware security features such as Intel's enclaves [20] or TrustZone [21] or Sancus or SOFIA-like cryptography-based enforcement of integrity and confidentiality [22, 23].
+We exclude protections that depend on advanced hardware security features such as Intel's enclaves (Intel, 2014) or TrustZone6 or Sancus or SOFIA-like cryptography-based enforcement of integrity and confidentiality (Noorman et al., 2013; de Clercq et al., 2016).
 Furthermore, the attacks we envision are limited to man-at-the-end attacks.
 Man-in-the-middle attacks, which focus on attacking distributed systems by intercepting communications and by tampering with the communications, are excluded.
 And so are system penetration attacks.
 In MATE scenarios, attackers are assumed to have, in their own lab, all the access they want to the software under attack, they do not need to penetrate systems in order to get that access.